There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Frank Sheeran (Robert De Niro) was once a hitman for the mob in Philadelphia.
+Frank Sheeran (Robert De Niro) was once a hitman for the Philadelphia mob.
 Now he is an elderly man living in an assisted living home.
 All of his former associates are dead, and Frank is now recalling his life and experiences in the mob.
-Specifically, he is recalling his past in the mob regarding his alleged involvement in the murder of Jimmy Hoffa (Al Pacino).
+Specifically, he is recalling his time in the mob surrounding his alleged involvement in the murder of Jimmy Hoffa (Al Pacino).

 The Pros & Cons